mienaikoe/ziyu/Lore/Notes.md

     - He gives in, and looks to redeem himself
   - Lif's struggle is self-confidence, doubt, fear
   - Mel's struggle is anxiety, paranoia, trust

+- Consider making the interlogue into a separate chapter where Mel is informed of what happened.